doubt72/curry/README.md

 The following characters have special meaning: `:` `;` `[` `]` `"` `#`

-Anything else can be used in an ID.
+Anything else can be used in a function name.

 `#` is used for comments, to the end of a line.